nsichov/redis-homework/README.md

 ## Prerequirements?
-Java 8 or higer / Maven are installed
+Java 8  Maven are installed.
 Redis server is already running on port `6379`

 ## How to run project?